 A second email confirmation will be sent once your payment is received.

 Larger keys on mechanical keyboards; i.e. Spacebar, Backspace, Shift, etc. use stiff hinge-like wires to stabilize the left and right sides of a key so that the entire length of the keycap moves downward regardless of where you press on it.
 These hinges are called Stabilizers.
 And just like door hinges, these stabilizers need a little bit of grease now and then.
-For this reason, we offer a specially formulated grease with a convenient curved-tip dispensers we call Mechlube and Mechlube 2.
+For this reason, we offer two specially formulated greases with convenient curved-tip dispensers we call Mechlube and Mechlube 2.
 Why are there two different kinds?
 Well, some keyboards have different stabilizer mechanisms, so we recommend you check out both Mechlube and Mechlube 2 in order to understand which is more suitable for your keyboard.

 If only one or a few switches are affected, then first remove the keycap of the offending switch/es.
 Press the keystem down and drip 2 or 3 drops of distilled water into the switch housing while actuating the switch several times.
 It's possible to rinse and dislodge most contaminants this way.
 Some water will fall through the back of the switch into the keyboard, but most can be removed by turning the keyboard upside down and draining the switch into a soft towel.
 This process should be repeated 3 or 4 times.
 You should then allow the keyboard to dry for at least one day in a warm and dry location.

 For more than a few sticky keys it's more efficient to open the case of your keyboard and remove the entire switch board and soak it in a distilled water bath for about 30 minutes (up to one hour) while intermittently actuating all switches.
 This should loosen and flush out most water soluble contamination with minimal stripping of the factory grease present inside the switches.
 Two or more days in a warm dry location, preferably with sunlight, should be allowed for all water to evaporate.
 Special precautions: Do not heat the water and do not use a hair dryer on any attached keycaps; permanent damage can occur.